Attacks on schools during the Gaza war: 2025

 On 3 April 2025, at least 27 Palestinians, including women and children, were killed by an Israeli airstrike in the Dar al-Arqam school in Tuffah.
 On 23 April, ten people were killed in an Israeli attack on Yafa School in Gaza City.
 According to reports, one of the victims, a child, was burned to death in a fire after the attack.
 On 12 May, at least 16 Palestinians, including five children were killed in an Israeli airstrike when Israeli forces targeted the Fatima Bint Assad School in the Jabalia refugee camp.
 On 19 May, at least five people were killed and several others were injured, including children, when Israeli airstrikes targeted Al-Hasayna School, a school-turned-humanitarian-shelter in the Nuseirat refugee camp.
 On 20 May, ten people were killed by an Israeli airstrike in the Musa bin Nusayr School.
 On 3 July, at least 16 people were killed by Israeli forces in the Mustafa Hafez School in Gaza City.

 On 11 July, eight Palestinians, including children, were killed when Israeli forces targeted the Halimah al-Saadiyah School in Jabalia.

+2026

+On 6 April 2026, during the ceasefire since October 2025, an Israeli airstrike targeted near a school housing displaced people in the Maghazi refugee camp, killing at least 10 people and injuring dozens others.
+The attack occurred during clashes between Hamas security personnel and members of an Israeli-backed armed group.